-Proposed Ordinance 2025-0119, the EMS levy ordinance, has been referred only to the Budget and Fiscal Management Committee.
+Proposed Ordinance 2025-0119, the EMS levy ordinance, was originally referred only to the Budget and Fiscal Management Committee.
+It has since been rereferred as a mandatory, dual referral first to the Budget and Fiscal Management Committee and second to the Regional Policy Committee.
 Proposed Ordinance 2025-0118, the Strategic Plan ordinance, has been dually referred first to the Budget and Fiscal Management Committee and second to the Regional Policy Committee.
+Proposed Ordinance 2025-0118, the Strategic Plan ordinance, has been dually referred first to the Budget and Fiscal Management Committee and second to the Regional Policy Committee.
+Additionally, due to a cancellation of a Full Council meeting in June, the date for possible action in Full Council has been shifted to July 1, 2025.
 The BFM and RPC chairs have agreed to the schedules below: